 The perfect sleep environment is cool, dark, and quiet.
 Set your thermostat at 65-68 degrees, and try to keep your room completely dark.
 Light disrupts your body’s natural melatonin production, so use blackout curtains or blinds and an eye mask.
 And because ambient sounds can disturb your sleep and cause nocturnal awakenings, use a white noise machine and earplugs.

-Although it may be interesting to look at the effects of sleep deprivation after 24, 48, and 72 hours of staying awake, breaking it down in terms of sleep debt is far more useful.
-When you know how much sleep debt you have, you know exactly how much sleep you need to get in order to keep or lower your sleep debt to less than five hours.
+When you know how much sleep debt you have, you know exactly how much sleep you need to get in order to keep or lower your sleep debt to less than five hours to be at your best.

 With the RISE app, all of the calculations are automatic.
 There are no extra steps to take to keep up with your progress.
 Not having to worry about or even see the fancy algorithms and all the data gathering going on behind the screen lets you focus on what’s most important — getting the right amount of sleep at night so you can have the energy you need during the day.